 The New York Subway opened in 1904 and is the State’s longest metro system and one of the world’s largest underground lines.
 It has nearly 500 stations and a total of 660 miles of tracks (1,060 km).

-As a result of it being old, the metro stations are sometimes small, stifling and dirty, and quite frequently you'll see rats on the tracks.
+As a result of it being old, the metro stations are sometimes small and stifling.
+In addition, they don't tend to be very clean and quite frequently you'll see rats on the tracks.

 The New York City Subway has 26 lines referred to by numbers or by letters.
 You can check out the metro map here:

 A Single Ride Ticket is US$ 3.
 If you're thinking of using the subway on a regular basis, the best option is to buy a MetroCard that can also be used on buses.